-7 Women's Health Issues That Everyone Should Be Aware Of
+7 Women's Health Issues That Everyone Should Know

 If you take a look at the major health issues in the world today, you'll see that most of them impact women more intensely that they do men.
 Woman are twice as likely to be diagnosed with clinical depression.
 In many developing countries, when a famine hits, women are the first to be severely affected by malnutrition.
 We make up two-thirds of the 5 million people in the United States who have been diagnosed with Alzheimer's disease.
 Unfortunately, none of this is a surprise for medical professionals — as the British medical journal BMJ reports, though women live longer than men on average, their health is often poorer: "Poverty, discrimination, and violence have a great adverse effect on women's health."